Saveability

 60%+

-30-day retention target
+30-day user retention target

 Key Learnings